 No. The wine is classic in piccata recipes, but chicken broth can be used in place of wine.

 Yes.
 The chicken is coated in flour to give it a bit of texture and to help thicken up the sauce.
 To make this chicken piccata gluten-free, omit the step of coating the chicken in flour and instead sear the seasoned chicken cutlets in oil and butter.
-Prepare the sauce as directed, and return the seared chicken to sauce to coat and heat through.
-Remove the chicken from the skillet and thicken the sauce by whisking together 1 tablespoon cornstarch with 3 tablespoons of water.
+Prepare the sauce as directed, and return the seared chicken to the sauce to coat and heat through.
+Remove the chicken from the skillet and thicken the sauce by whisking together 1 tablespoon of cornstarch with 3 tablespoons of water.
 Add to the sauce and simmer until slightly thickened.
 Add in the butter and serve with the chicken.

 Yes!
 Sear the chicken in olive oil, instead of a combination of oil and butter.
 And to finish the sauce, add 1 tablespoon of dairy-free butter to give the dish a rich finish.